 - Each member makes or raises a minimum tax-deductible, charitable contribution of $1,000.
-These funds shall be used to support activities of The Missouri 100, consistent with the missions and goals of the University of Missouri.
+These funds shall be used to support activities of The Missouri 100, consistent with the missions and goals of the University of Missouri System.

-- Leadership shall be provided by the President and Missouri 100 co-chairs appointed by the President from the statewide membership.
+- Leadership shall be provided by the president and The Missouri 100 co-chairs appointed by the president from the statewide membership.

 Dudley McCarter is a partner with Behr, McCarter and Potter P.C. in St. Louis, Mo., where he focuses on the area of civil litigation.
 He is an active supporter for the University of Missouri, serving as a member of the MU Alumni Alliance Association, Tiger Club, Legislative Information Network Committee and MU Chancellor’s Society.
 He received his juris doctorate from the University of Missouri-Columbia School of Law.